gotthardp/lorawan-server/doc/Introduction.md

      the *FCnt Up* did reset and the Node *FCnt Check* is set to *Reset on zero*.
      Such frames are processed as if the *FCnt Up* increased.

-Every LoRa device can transmit for a short time only, usually 0.1% or 1% depending on frequency.
+Every LoRaWAN device can transmit for a short time only, usually 0.1% or 1% depending on frequency.
 LoRaWAN is thus not suitable for continuous transmissions.

   Duty | Total TX in 1 hour | Each TX  | Gap between TX